edgurgel/riex/README.md

 riak-admin bucket-type activate counter_bucket
 ```

-One can create a counter:
+One can create a counter (Riex.CRDT.Counter):

 ```elixir
 Counter.new